How to spot an Élitist

 There is a certain category of pseudo-intellectual whose views are utterly predictable, though this subspecies of mildy affluent trendy lefties may come in a variety of shapes, sizes and intelligence levels.
-In an insular British context we might refer to this group loosely as Guardian readers, the kind of people who look down disparagingly at unenlightened Tabloid readers, but yet also claim to stand up for the downtrodden, especially those who belong to identifiable victim groups, and regularly fall for mainstream fake news about our rulers' hate figures, hence fanciful conspiracy theories about collusion between Putin, Assad, Nigel Farage, Julian Assange and Tommy Robinson, currently behind bars much to the delight of media pundits.
+In an insular British context we might refer to this group loosely as Guardian readers, the kind of people who look down disparagingly at unenlightened tabloid readers, but yet also claim to stand up for the downtrodden, especially those who belong to identifiable victim groups.
+They also regularly fall for mainstream fake news about our rulers' hate figures, hence fanciful conspiracy theories about collusion between Putin, Assad, Nigel Farage, Julian Assange and Tommy Robinson, currently behind bars much to the delight of media pundits.

 - Free will is an illusion.
 Your thoughts and behaviours are a result of millions of years of genetic and cultural evolution.
 Therefore, we can dismiss any inconvenient opinions that do not suit our preferred narrative as mental illnesses, ignorance or backwardness.
 If you enter into a long debate with an elitist, just ask if they believe in free will and personal responsibility.
 Logically democracy and individual liberty are meaningless without free will.
 If you don’t know what’s good for you, why should we care what you think?